How to Find a Broadcasting School

 Broadcasting is an exciting field of study for international students, but because of the many names broadcasting can go by just choosing your broadcasting school in the first place can be a frustrating experience.
 Read on for some tips and tricks that will help you sort your Digital Media Studies from your Broadcast Journalism and everything in between to find a broadcasting school that's the best fit for you!

-The first thing to look for when choosing your broadcasting school is, naturally, an actual major just called “broadcasting.”
-But this will hardly cover all the schools that offer broadcasting as an area of study.
+The first major to look for when choosing your broadcasting school is, naturally, “broadcasting.”
+However, this will hardly cover all the schools that offer broadcasting as an area of study.
 Many of the top broadcasting schools in the US will pair the word “broadcasting” with related words to create majors such as “broadcasting and digital media,” “broadcasting communications,” and so on.
 In these cases it is very important to research the available courses and required curriculum to make sure that the program focuses on your intended area of interest; for example, an aspiring TV reporter would not be well served by a “broadcasting and digital media” major that focuses mostly on broadcasting over the web.
 While program titles like these can be a trap to unknowing international students only keying into the “broadcasting” part of the name, to well-prepared and informed students they become a tool that helps people find a broadcasting school that caters to their specific wants.

 “Broadcast journalism” is perhaps the most common instance of “broadcasting” paired with another term, and it represents one of the more specialized ways you can study the field of broadcasting.
 Just be aware that, as indicated by the extra word, this major tends to focus on gathering, synthesizing, and delivering news more than it focuses on the technical side of the field.